mastrogpt/nodejs-starter/README.md

 - Install Docker and VScode in your machine
 - Clone this repo
 - Open it in VSCode
-- Press F1  and the "Reopen in Container"
+- Press F1 and then select "Reopen in Container"

 # Secrets

 - Copy the `.env.example` in `.env`
 - Add your secrets there.
-- Pass the parameters as secrets to your function with `#--param ARGUMENT $VARIABLE`
+- Pass the parameters as secrets to your function with `//--param ARGUMENT $VARIABLE`
 - Read the secrets as function arguments

 # Development